-Required: At least 56 points of 300-level Sociology.
-Required for entry to honours: B+ average at 300-level and at least one of SOCI 340, 341, or an equivalent course as approved by the Programme Coordinator.
+Required: At least 56 points of 300-level Sociology (not including ARTS 395).

+Required for honours: B+ average at 300-level and at least one of SOCI 340, 341, or an equivalent course as approved by the Programme Coordinator.

-Students intending to complete the BA with a minor in Sociology must be credited with at least 80 points in Sociology which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Sociology must be credited with at least 80 points in

+Sociology (not including ARTS 395) which must include at least 44 points at 200 level or above.